-You have six to eight seconds to catch the average user's attention.
+The website must load in three seconds or less to capture the average user's attention.
 So, the longer the load time, the less time your website's landing page actually has to make an impression.
 Page speed is a critical part of the mobile-first update from 2018.
 This is one of the ranking factors that Google's algorithm takes into account when presenting results to a user.
 Ideally, Google would like to see the first pixels rendered to the screen (known as First Contentful Paint) within one second.